Cryptocurrency in Divorce - What You Need to Know

 Cryptocurrencies ascribe to act as a medium-of-exchange and are effectively governing by computer code which cannot be changed by any single party.
 Its decentralized governance, along with encryption techniques utilized, control the generation of currency supply and verifies the transfer of funds.

-Declaring Cryptocurrency in a Divorce
+Declaring Cryptocurrency in Divorce

 The way in which you declare your cryptocurrency assets in a divorce may differ depending on your jurisdiction.
 In the United States, cryptocurrency is generally treated as intangible property, while in Canada it’s generally treated as a commodity.